julietansy/Data-with-Danny/Case Study #2/Pizza Runner.md

 | 2         | 51.78     |
 | 3         | 40.00     |

+The trend suggests that there are variations in the average speed among the runners, with Runner 2 being the fastest and Runner 3 being the slowest.
+It might be worth further investigation to understand the factors influencing these speed differences, such as distance traveled and delivery time.

 7. What is the successful delivery percentage for each runner?

         WITH complete_order AS (